 - _anything you want me to know about the pick_

 That's skill one.
+A guide, in Böckeler's terms.
+Pure feedforward.
 It saves me from the most expensive failure mode in AI coding: building something nobody asked for, beautifully.

 feature-development